 Some of the most recognizable ferments today are items like sauerkraut, kombucha, milk kefir, or maybe you've seen that jar of Bubbies pickles at the grocery store?

 What most don't realize is just how easy it is to make those fermented pickles at home, or that sauerkraut can take on so many different flavors depending on what you add into it.
 You can even turn your condiments into fermented foods (like ketchup, mayonnaise, and mustard) in just a few hours!

 In the fall, one of my favorite ferments to make is my homemade apple cider vinegar with the apple scraps, cores, and peels leftover after preserving our apples.

 Even homemade sourdough bread and homemade yogurt are considered fermented foods!
 (Here are some of my best tips for getting started with sourdough, and everything you need to know about fermented dairy!)

 I'm also doing a free LIVE training on using fermented food in the kitchen.
-We'll be discussing multiple kinds of ferments like sourdough, dairy, vegetables, how to ferment them safely, and even discuss some of the health benefits of consuming these foods regularly.
+We'll be discussing multiple kinds of ferments like sourdough, dairy, vegetables, how to ferment them safely, what to do about kahm yeast, and even discuss some of the health benefits of consuming these foods regularly.
 Click here to sign up for my FREE fermenting training and I'll see you on September 29, 2021, at 1 PM (Pacific).